 Because of their sacred function, liturgical objects were often crafted of the most precious materials.
 In a written account of Justinian’s famed sixth-century church of Hagia Sophia in Constantinople, one author tells of hundreds of vessels and furnishings made of pure gold with pearls and precious stones.
 Emulating the splendors of Byzantium in his lavish commissions for the royal abbey church of Saint-Denis, north of Paris, Abbot Suger exclaimed in the 1140s:

-Department of Medieval Art.
-"Art for the Christian Liturgy in the Middle Ages".
+Department of Medieval Art and The Cloisters.
+“Art for the Christian Liturgy in the Middle Ages.”
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000–. http://www.metmuseum.org/toah/hd/litu/hd_litu.htm (October 2001)

 Lasko, Peter.
 Ars Sacra, 800–1200.
 2d ed.
 New Haven: Yale University Press, 1994.